Ion Temperature Anisotropy Limits from Magnetic Curvature Scattering in Magnetotail Reconnection Jets: Theoretical Model

 \subsection{Current Density and Adiabaticity Parameter}

 To estimate the ion contribution to the current density, we model the ion VDFs as consisting of three primary populations as identified in the Earth's magnetotail~\cite{artemyev_ion_2019,kamaletdinov_ion_2025}: (i) a cold ion population ($\kappa > 1$) composed of two field-aligned counter-streaming beams with number density $n_{c}$ and temperature $T_{c} = (T_{c\parallel} + 2T_{c\bot})/3$, with a parallel anisotropy $A_c = T_{c\parallel}/T_{c\bot} > 1$; (ii) a hot, nearly isotropic, population with density $n_{h}$ and temperature $T_{h} \approx T_{h\parallel} \approx T_{h\bot}$; (iii) an energetic Speiser-type population ($\kappa \ll 1$) with density $n_{s}$, temperature $T_{s} = (T_{s\parallel} + 2T_{s\bot})/3$, and perpendicular anisotropy $A_s = T_{s\parallel}/T_{s\bot} < 1$.
+Consequently, cold ions mainly contribute to the parallel temperature anisotropy of the superposed three species population, whereas Speiser ions are responsible for the perpendicular anisotropy and agyrotropy through their quasi-adiabatic, unmagnetized orbits.
 We note that, as we will show later in Sections~\ref{sec:spacecraft-observations} and~\ref{sec:numerical-sim}, the relative contribution of each population can vary across the current sheet~\cite{hoshino_ion_1998,hietala_ion_2015,kamaletdinov_ion_2025}.